zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 Feact.render(<h1>hello world</h1>, document.getElementById('root'));
 ```

-For starters, let's get rid of the JSX.
+For starters, let's ditch the JSX.
 If we told JSX about `Feact.createElement`, we'd get this after compiling:

 ```javascript
 Feact.render(